Kyrsten Sinema: Foreign policy

-Sinema supports the use of military force to stop genocide, such as in Sudan, Somalia and Rwanda.
+Sinema supports the use of military force to stop genocide, such as in Sudan, Somalia, and Rwanda.
 She wrote a doctoral dissertation on the 1994 Rwandan genocide that Lexington Books published in 2015 under the title Who Must Die in Rwanda's Genocide?: The State of Exception Realized.

 Sinema was opposed to the wars in Afghanistan and Iraq and helped organize anti-war protests while a law student at Arizona State University.
 Sinema was involved in organizing a Phoenix-area group called the Arizona Alliance for Peaceful Justice (AAPJ).
 According to Josh Lederman of The Hill, "The group's mission statement at the time called military action 'an inappropriate response to terrorism' and advocated for using the legal system—not violence—to bring Osama bin Laden and others to justice."

 As an antiwar activist in the years after 9/11, Sinema "led a group that distributed flyers depicting an American soldier as a skeleton inflicting 'U.S. terror' in Iraq and the Middle East."
 The flyers "promoted a February 2003 rally organized by Local to Global Justice, an anti-war group Sinema co-founded".
 Sinema was described in news reports as an organizer and sponsor of the rally and was listed as the point of contact for the event.
 One flyer referred to "Bush and his fascist, imperialist war", saying, "Government is slavery", and describing laws as "cobwebs for the rich and chains of steel for the poor".
 CNN said that such positions were "a contrast from the more moderate profile she has developed since her 2012 election to Congress".

 In 2005 and 2006, she co-hosted an Air America radio show with 9/11 truther Jeff Farias.
 In 2006, Sinema said she opposed "war in all its forms", and wrote: "As one of the core organizers against the war from day one (September 12, 2001), I have always and will always continue to oppose war in all its forms."

 After joining Congress in 2012, she said her views on military force had "evolved", and that "you should never take military intervention off the table.
 When you do so, you give an out to a rogue nation or rogue actors."
 Lederman reported that "she said she favors aggressive diplomacy, crippling sanctions to combat proliferation, and swift, multilateral intervention as a last resort".
 Since joining Congress, she has voted against the Iran Nuclear Deal and supported Trump's missile attack on Syria.

 Guns

 Sinema favors gun control measures such as requiring background checks on gun sales between private citizens at gun shows, and requiring a license for gun possession.
-In 2014 and 2018 the NRA Political Victory Fund (NRA-PVF), which opposes gun regulations, gave Sinema a "D" rating.
+In 2014 and 2018 the NRA Political Victory Fund (NRA-PVF), which opposes gun regulations, gave Sinema a "D" grade.
 Gun Owners of America gave her a 17% rating.